nuejs/nue/packages/nuejs.org/docs/page-layout.md

 # Page layout
-Nue standardizes the structure of your web pages so you can use the same HTML markup, but vary your external CSS to achieve wildly different designs.
+Global design system standardizes the structure of your web pages so you can use the same HTML markup, but vary your external CSS to achieve wildly different designs.

 ## Standardized HTML
 After describing your headers and footers, the default page layout for Markdown content looks like this:

-[image.gridpaper /img/page-layout.svg]
+[image.bordered /img/page-layout.svg width="600"]

 To see this in practice lets create an `index.md` file with the following content: